Peripheral Vision (album): Composition

 All of the songs that ended up on the album were credited to the band and Yip.
 The album's sound has been described as indie rock, pop, and dream pop.
-The shift in sound was unintentional according to singer/guitarist Austin Getz, who noted the band didn't plan on "mak[ing] this kind of record."
-Getz had been listening to "a lot of stuff from the 1980s, late 70s."
+The shift in sound was unintentional according to singer-guitarist Austin Getz, who noted the band didn't plan on "mak[ing] this kind of record."
+Getz had been listening to "a lot of stuff from the 1980s, late ’70s."
 He and guitarist Eric Soucy would develop guitar parts individually "and whatever comes out comes out."
-The ambient humming heard throughout the album is the result of a Superego guitar pedal.
-The band had bought the pedal to use on their debut album but didn't "utilize it a lot", according to Dempsey.
+The ambient droning heard throughout the album is the result of an Electro-Harmonix Superego guitar pedal.
+The band bought the pedal to use on its debut album but didn't "utilize it a lot", according to Dempsey.
 For Peripheral Vision, however, the group employed it extensively, making "everything sound a lot bigger than it really is."
 Discussing "Cutting My Fingers Off", Dempsey noted that it was about "things [that] will go wrong in your life and at first you'll think it's okay. [...] but then you realize it sucks."
 Regarding the song "Take My Head", Dempsey revealed it was "about how it could be the best day and you're surrounded by happy things, but you still want to be pissed off and sit by yourself."